cs-ieee-ist/cs-essentials/content/topics/vim/Further Reading.md

 There is a lot of good lectures and books about vim, here we gathered some of our favorite, hope you like these notes on vim, and good luck on your vim journey!!

 This topic was inspired by The Missing Semester of Your CS Education, here is the link to the video and lecture notes:
 - [Editors (Vim)](https://missing.csail.mit.edu/2020/editors/)

+- Vimtutor: When you install vim, it comes with vimtutor.
+Vimtutor is vim's tutorial!
+Just type in your terminal **vimtutor**.
+The approximate time required to complete the tutor is 25-30 minutes.

 Thoughtbot as a lot os very good lectures about vim, don't forget to chet it out
 - [The History of Vim](https://www.youtube.com/watch?v=yv6KAzRPHkc&list=PL8tzorAO7s0jy7DQ3Q0FwF3BnXGQnDirs&index=6)